A common question especially in Asset Management interviews

 In 2022 this Classic (Balanced) Portfolio Theory did not work (-17% loss for the year) as inflation and interest rates rocketed) but generally this approach does work and is what I would recommend for interview.

-Whereas, I might invest 60% of my money in equities and 40 % in bonds to express this view.
-I would actually invest 50% of my money in equities and 50% in bonds to take advantage of the highest bond yields for circa 15 years (US/UK Govt Bonds 4.5-5.0% and Corporate Bond Yields in these countries 1/1.5% higher).
+Whereas, I might invest 60% of my money in equities and 40% in bonds to express this view.
+I would actually invest 50% of my money in equities and 50% in bonds to take advantage of the highest bond yields for circa 20 years in 30-year maturity UK government bonds particularly (I would not buy US/UK Corporate bonds as the yield they offer over government bonds is at its lowest for over 10 years).

-Although gold is at an all time high of 2,600 Dollars per ounce I would have perhaps have 5% exposure here with global stability risks around Middle East, Ukraine, November US Elections and Trump 50:50 in polls.
+Although gold is at an all time high of 3,700 Dollars per ounce I would have perhaps have 5% exposure here with global stability risks around Middle East, Ukraine and a volatile US President.